About the Artist

 Studio Space

-I’m excited to announce the opening of my new art studio in Burlington, Vermont, now located on the first floor for easier client access.
-The new space offers a warm, welcoming environment where you can view artwork, discuss commissions, and experience my custom pet portrait process in person.
+My studio space offers a warm, welcoming environment where you can view artwork, discuss commissions, and experience my custom pet portrait process in person.
+3rd floor — elevator access is available for your convenience.

 Visit me here by appointment only: